google/badwolf/docs/command_line_tool.md

-# Command line tool: badwolf
+# Command line tool: bw

-`badwolf` is the main command line tool used to access various functionality.
+`bw` is the main command line tool used to access various functionality.
-The `badwolf` command line tool is built via the `tools/vcli/badwolf` package.
+The `bw` command line tool is built via the `tools/vcli/bw` package.

 ## Usage

 Once built, you will be able to access the commands available by typing:

 ```
-$ badwolf help
+$ bw help
 ```

 This command will list of available options already.
 Also, you can always type

 ```
-$ badwolf help COMMAND
+$ bw help COMMAND
 ```

 To list the help related to the provided command.